apache/doris/docs/en/sql-reference/sql-statements/Account Management/GRANT.md

 Privilege_list is a list of permissions that need to be granted, separated by commas.
 Currently Doris supports the following permissions:

-NODE_PRIV: Operational privileges of cluster nodes, including operation of nodes'up and down lines.
+NODE_PRIV: Operational privileges of cluster nodes, including operation of nodes' up and down lines.
 Only root users have this privilege and can not be given to other users.
 ADMIN_PRIV: All rights except NODE_PRIV.
 GRANT_PRIV: Permission to operate permissions.
 Including the creation and deletion of users, roles, authorization and revocation, password settings and so on.
 SELECT_PRIV: Read permissions for specified libraries or tables